jbush001/NyuziProcessor/software/libs/librender/README.md

 - Z-Buffer/early reject: Interpolate the z value for each pixel, reject occluded pixels, and write back to the Z-buffer.
-- Parameter interpolation: Interpolate vertex parameters in a perspective correct manner for each pixel, and pass them to the pixel shader.
+- Parameter interpolation: Interpolate vertex parameters in a perspective correct manner for each pixel and pass them to the pixel shader.
 - Pixel shading: determine the colors for each of the pixels.
 This may optionally call into the texture sampler.
 - Blending/writeback: If alpha is enabled, blend.
 Reject pixels where the